alt-design/wp-spa-boilerplate/README.md

-# wp-spa-boilerplate
+# WordPress Single Page Application Theme Boilerplate
-A JavaScript single page WordPress theme boilerplate using Vue.js and the WordPress REST API.
+A JavaScript SPA WordPress theme boilerplate using Vue and the WordPress REST API.

-# It's pretty sexy don't you know.